-- Sending the message from a Gmail address or one associated with your home Internet provider, like Comcast or Charter, is fine.
-Many colleges and universities also offer alumni the ability to use an @[whatever].edu address, which is also acceptable, especially for new grads
+Sending the message from a Gmail address or one associated with your home Internet provider, like Comcast or Spectrum, is fine.
+Many colleges and universities also offer alumni the ability to use an @[whatever].edu address, which is also acceptable, especially for new grads.

-- If you are employed, DO NOT send this message from your work email address!
-You may think it is impressive, but it looks tacky and disloyal to other employers.
-As described above, using your work email system also increases the probability that your job search will be discovered which will not be good.
+If you are employed, DO NOT send this message from your work email address!
+You may think it is impressive, but it looks to other employers as tacky and disloyal.

-- Use a silly address email address like [email protected], [email protected], or other unprofessional address that will not connect with your application or resume.
+Avoid using a silly address email address like MillieJMBA@, SurferDude1@, or other unprofessional address that will not connect with your application or resume.

-- Make the purpose of your message clear with a formal subject line like the examples below.
+Make the purpose of your message clear with a formal subject line like the examples below.
 DO use the whole phrase "thank you" in the Subject and the message.
 Do NOT use the informal term "thanks."
+For example:

 Replace the text above [in brackets] with the appropriate information for you.